puristajs/purista/website/src/handbook/2_create-new-service.md

 # Create a new service

-A service is a logical group of functions, and this where the domain driven aspect comes in.
+A service is a logical group of functions and subscriptions.
+This where the domain driven aspect comes in.
 In our example, we will use the classic example - Users.

 We want to have the domain *User* and the following functionality: